QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 overload, so starting is one method with two shapes: the plain `Start()` resumes the loop, and the overload runs the handover first.
 Behavior unchanged; Schwab's call site renamed with it.

-State constructors and wiring traces - 2026-08-18: `BrokerOrderState` gained two constructors - the always-known facts positionally, and an overload taking the message without the fill numbers - and all three adopters build through them.
+State constructors and wiring traces - 2026-08-18: `BrokerageOrderSnapshot` gained two constructors - the always-known facts positionally, and an overload taking the message without the fill numbers - and all three adopters build through them.
 The wiring now traces the created mode class with its intervals, and the pre-loading `Start` traces how many open orders it pre-loaded.
 Schwab moved its mapping into